christianlucaesposito/christianlucaesposito/README.md

 ### Projects
 🐟 [Aquari-Sim](https://github.com/christianlucaesposito/AquariumSim) - An aquarium simulator where users can feed, clean, and watch fish grow

+🌱 [Plant NoteKeeping](https://plantkeeping.herokuapp.com/) - An organizer to keep track when plants were last watered

 ### Hackathons